 Tracking at the object rates is not commissioned.
 However, observations of bright targets (that can be seen on the slit) whose motion is aligned along a wide slit (2” or greater) will be accepted.
 It is the responsibility of the PI to determine the correct PA to keep the target in the slit and to ensure that the target is bright enough to appear in the slit view images (so that the SA and SO can push it back into the slit if it moves out).

 RSS has multi-object spectroscopy (MOS) capability.
 Slits are laser-cut on carbon-fibre masks in Cape Town.
-The instrument can hold 30 MOS masks in a magazine at any given time, and the rest of the fabricated masks also reside at the telescope.
+The instrument can hold 30 MOS masks in a magazine at any given time.
+The rest of the fabricated masks also reside at the telescope.

-The masks are manufactured following user specifications through a java-based RSS Slit-Mask Tool (RSMT), as well as a Python-based tool especially useful for optimising slit selections from large catalogs.
-These tools are fully functional and are downloadable from the SALT proposal tools web pages:
+The masks are manufactured following user specifications through a java-based RSS Slit-Mask Tool (RSMT), or a Python-based tool (PySlitmask) especially useful for optimising slit selections from large catalogs.
+These tools are downloadable from the SALT proposal tools web pages:

-No SALT pre-imaging is required for the mask preparation provided FITS files of the field containing astrometric solutions accurate enough for the PIs science goal are available.
+No SALT pre-imaging is required for the mask preparation provided accurate enough astrometry of the targets is available.
 We stress that high-quality astrometric solutions in the PIs images are absolutely crucial for successful MOS observations.
 Pre-imaging can naturally be obtained with SALTICAM as well; however, these require their own Blocks which have to be observed well in advance of the MOS observations.
 Pre-existing astrometric files are strongly preferred and the reference stars for alignment and the science slits themselves must come from the same WCS source.
-MOS masks use 3-7 5”x5” holes for reference stars and alignment is done with feedback from through-slit images.
-Another important aspect to remember in the Phase 2 for MOS observations is the restricted Declination-dependent availability of field orientation; a document describing this can be found here.
+MOS masks use 4-7 5”x5” holes for reference stars and alignment is done with feedback from through-slit images.
+Another important aspect to remember in the Phase 2 for MOS observations is the restricted declination-dependent availability of field orientation; a document describing this can be found here.

 One specific characteristic of VPH gratings used on RSS to keep in mind is that the wavelength dependence of the efficiency, as well as the simultaneous wavelength coverage for a given grating setup depends on the input angle to the grating.
 In MOS, the light entering through off-axis (in the dispersion direction) slits will hit the grating at different angles.
 Thus, the efficiency for the off-axis objects will be different than for the on-axis objects.
 This will in general not be symmetric either.
 Figure 9 illustrates this, and MOS users should consult the VPH grating simulator at http://www.sal.wisc.edu/PFIS/docs/rss-vis/ebb/pfis/observer/specsim.html